alvindimas05/Fluyer/README.md

 - [Android armv7](https://github.com/alvindimas05/Fluyer/releases/download/v0.0.1/Fluyer_0.0.1_armv7.apk) (For older android mobile devices)
 - [Android x86_64](https://github.com/alvindimas05/Fluyer/releases/download/v0.0.1/Fluyer_0.0.1_x86_64.apk) (Usually for chromebooks)
 - [Android i686](https://github.com/alvindimas05/Fluyer/releases/download/v0.0.1/Fluyer_0.0.1_i686.apk) (Usually for older chromebooks)

+## Issues

+### Android
+- It has some delay when the Frontend communicate with the Backend.
+For example, when trying to pause, it will not pause instantly.
+- Some features are disabled like animated background to prevent performance issues but it's planned to add option to enable this if you assume that your device can handle it.
+- Sometimes it stops itself when running on background due to android security.
+Planned to fix this.

+## iOS
+- Even though it's already tested, iOS release is not planned for now due to Apple Developer pricing.

 ## Features Progress